jmorin42/fall3340-app/README.md

 1) git clone https://github.com/jmorin42/fall3340-app.git

 2) create virtual environment: python -m venv virt

+   ** for macOS all commands containing *python* should use *python3* instead

 3) activate environment: source virt/Scripts/activate

+   ** for macOS: source virt/bin/activate

 4) install django and mysql:

 	- pip install django
-	- pip install MySQL
+	- pip install MySQL (macOS users ignore)
 	- pip install mysql-connector-python
 	- pip install mysqlclient
 	- pip install django-decouple (for .env file and safety)

  	** for macOS users ONLY:
+   	[Brew](https://brew.sh/) is needed in order to correctly install mysql
+   	- brew install mysql
    	- pip install pymysql

-6) cd into project file: cd fall3340-app
+5) cd into project file: cd fall3340-app

-   ** to access your local mysql server you will have to update the *settings.py* and *mydb.py* files to change the user and password if they're not the same as mine

-7) Add and edit *.env* file: touch .env
+6) Add and edit *.env* file: touch .env

    - copy and paste the provided secret key into .env (may have to use an IDE like PyCharm, Sublime Text, etc.)

    ** also don't forget to update the user/password or any other variable to be accurate to your local MySQL server credentials

-9) create database in local mysql server (if you don't already have one created): python mydb.py
+7) create database in local mysql server (if you don't already have one created): python mydb.py

    ** if you get an error here you probably already have a database by that name

-10) create superuser: python manage.py createsuperuser
+8) create superuser: python manage.py createsuperuser

    	** for macOS users ONLY:
    	- Go into *\_\_init\_\_.py* in the *todoapp* directory and add these lines into the code: